FUB-HCC/hcds-winter-2020/assignments/A6_R7_DataVis/mane/blog.md

 | There are little information and descriptions about how to use the tool and how to get specific outcomes.     |                                                                                 |
 | The raw data is not accessible.                                                                               |                                                                                 |

-4. Note down (document) the steps you need to undertake in order to achieve a similar analysis result as ProPublica. (steps, bullet points)
+**4. Note down (document) the steps you need to undertake in order to achieve a similar analysis result as ProPublica. (steps, bullet points)**

 * Select the tab "Performance & Fairness"